 Thankfully, the American Animal Hospital Association (AAHA) has provided the five clues below to help people understand their pet’s body language to detect when their pet’s in pain.
 Early detection will improve recovery time, reduce stress and potentially add years to your best friend’s life.
 Know thy pup is always the first rule to keeping him healthy.
 If you know what’s normal for your dog, you’ll be more likely to recognize these telltale signs of distress and get him to the vet.

 Whether gaining or losing, a big change in weight may be the result of arthritis hindering activity or even discomfort bending over to eat.
-A dogs may even be too uncomfortable to eat which can drastically affect weight.
+Dogs may even be too uncomfortable to eat which can drastically affect weight.

 If your dog isn’t his usual energetic self, hiding or withdrawing from strokes and hugs, he could be protecting himself from pain.
 Keep an eye on any areas he may be protecting and let your vet know as soon as possible.